-Concerning the statistical discernability of R{1r} and R{2r} , Figure 14 suggests that already low count rates allow the two reconstructed count rates to be distinguished.
-For the "unfavourable" scenario at the aggregation interval of 1 h, count rates of at least 15600 counts h^{-1} already allow resolving contrasts as low as 0.2.
-For the higher contrasts ($\Delta R = 1.4$), count rates of roughly 490 counts h^{-1} would suffice.
+Concerning the statistical discernability of $R{1r}$ and $R{2r}$ , Figure 14 suggests that already low count rates allow the two reconstructed count rates to be distinguished.
+For the "worstcase" scenario at the aggregation interval of 1 h, count rates of at least 15600 counts h-1 already allow resolving contrasts as low as 0.2.
+For the higher contrasts ( $\Delta R = 1.4$ ), count rates of roughly 490 counts h-1 would suffice.